RushikeshGhodke/github-page-cicd-deployment.github.io/README.md

 - **Automated Deployment** - CI/CD pipeline with GitHub Actions
 - **GitHub Pages Hosting** - Free hosting with custom domain support

+## 📚 Project Source

+This project is based on the [GitHub Actions Deployment Workflow](https://roadmap.sh/projects/github-actions-deployment-workflow) project from [roadmap.sh](https://roadmap.sh) - a great resource for learning DevOps and development best practices.

 ## 🛠️ How it works

 1. **Push to main** → GitHub Actions automatically deploys to GitHub Pages